ribosomeprofiling/ribograph/README.md

 <img width="5%" src="/docs/Firefox_logo,_2019.svg" alt="Firefox"></a>

 On your browser, go to the URL: [http://localhost:8000/](http://localhost:8000/).
-If the container is built succesfully, you should see a welcome prompt asking you to create a username and password.
+If the container is built successfully, you should see a welcome prompt asking you to create a username and password.

 ![Welcome Screen](/docs/screenshots/welcome.jpg?raw=true)